Saxon III K: History

 At the beginning of the First World War, numerous locomotives of the classes I K and IV K were handed over to the Heeresfeldbahn, so the III K was again used on some routes alone in train service.
 The Heeresfeldbahn rented four locomotives in 1917 and used them in Serbia.
 Later, by the end of the war, however, all the locomotives had returned to Saxony.
 With the arrival of the first VI K and the return of the locomotives from war missions, however, the III K were no longer needed and only served as a reserve.
 All were taken over by the Deutsche Reichsbahn after 1920.
 In 1922/23 all six locomotives were placed into store.
 In 1925 they were allocated the new numbers 99 7541 to 99 7546, which were never applied.
 A little later the locomotives were withdrawn and scrapped.
+None of them have survived today.

 In contrast, the locomotives that had been delivered by Krauss to Bosnia were still in use on the Yugoslav Railways (JŽ) as class 189 until 1967, when they were no longer needed there due to the conversion of the lines to standard gauge.